 However, when choosing between energy plans, you have to look at more than just the price.

 When it comes to comparing energy rates, you also need to compare the details of the plan.
-While the RRO may seem like the obvious choice, the fixed rate option can offer protection from the market fluctuations that will leave you vulnerable to spikes in rates.
+While the RoLR* may seem like the obvious choice, the fixed rate option can offer protection from market fluctuations that will leave you vulnerable to spikes in rates.

 LEARN MORE: Why Alberta Electricity Bills are Getting Higher — and What you can do About it